wwselleck/treats/README.md

 - [ ] Twitch Parent Treat
 - [ ] Reddit Parent Treat

 For this milestone, all treats will be globally accessible.
-Users and permissions will not exist for this milestone.
+Users and permissions will not exist.

 - [ ] GET /treat
 - [ ] POST /treat
 - [ ] GET /treat/:idTreat